Last Updated on November 27, 2023 by Nancie

-Are you planning a trip to Mexico (or are already there)?
+Are you planning a trip to Mexico (or are on one)?
 Do you want to identify birds you see?
 If you have a smartphone, I can suggest four birding apps to help ID Birds in Mexico.
 One you need to purchase, another is a low cost monthly subscription and two are free.

-We visited Mexico twice recently.
-They were family focused trips but we saw some cool birds in the Yucatan.
-A few were birds I’ve seen here in the States but most were new to me.
+We have visited Mexico three times in recent years.
+They were family focused trips but we still saw some cool birds while in the Yucatan.
+While a few were birds I’ve seen here in the States, most were new to me.
 To figure out what they were, I used four birding apps on my iPhone to ID them.
-(There are Android versions too.)
+(There are Android versions for some of them too.)

 This is my favorite go-to birding app here in the United States and it includes many, but not all, of the common birds I saw in Mexico.
 So I was able to use it to help me ID birds I saw in the Yucatan.

 This app typically offers a wealth of information on most of the birds it covers including photos, id tips, range maps, sounds, behavioral information and much more.

 To narrow the possibilities, you can set the app to filter birds in various ways.
 I often filter by “Birds Around Me” but you can also filter by time of day, location, physical appearance details, song, flight and more.